maeismaeis/maeismaeis.github.io/index.md

 ### Important Dates

-1. **Paper Submission Deadline:** August 9th, 2024
+1. **Paper Submission Deadline:** January 28th, 2025

-2. **Notification of Acceptance:** September 9th, 2024
+2. **Notification of Acceptance:** February 25th, 2025

-3. **Camera-Ready Submission Deadline:** October 9th, 2024
+3. **Camera-Ready Submission Deadline:** March 9th, 2025

 &nbsp;

 ### Important Notes

 Please submit your full papers according to the following guidelines:
-- **Format:** All papers must be formatted according to CORL template.
+- **Format:** All papers must be formatted according to ICRA template.
-- **Length:** Full papers should be a maximum of 8 pages.
+- **Length:** Full papers should be a maximum of 6 pages.
 - **Submission Portal:** Submit your papers through Openreview System.

 &nbsp;

 ###  Contact

-If you have any questions, please contact us at: muyao@connect.hku.hk.
+If you have any questions, please contact us at: leningwang@buaa.edu.cn.

 &nbsp;
 &nbsp;